University of Pittsburgh School of Public and International Affairs: Academics

-GSPIA offers several degree and certificate programs.
+SPIA offers several degree and certificate programs.

 Degree programs

-GSPIA offers several graduate degrees relative to public affairs.
+SPIA offers several graduate degrees and one undergraduate degree related to public affairs.
 Full-time students can complete most master's degree programs within 16 months of study, however, programs can be completed on part-time basis.
 The MPPM degree is designed for mid-career professionals, and can usually be completed in one year of full-time study.
-The following is a list of degrees and focuses currently available through GSPIA.
+The following is a list of degrees and focuses currently available through SPIA.